Mollie Panter-Downes: Early life and education

 Panter-Downes was born to Major Edward Martin Panter-Downes (died 1914 at Mons) and Marie Kathleen Cowley, who was of Irish origin.
 She lived with her mother in Brighton and then a Sussex village without much money.

 Career

 In 1922, aged sixteen, Panter-Downes wrote The Shoreless Sea which became a bestseller; eight editions were published in 1923 and 1924, and the book was serialised in The Daily Mirror.
 Her second novel The Chase was published in 1925.

 In 1938, Panter-Downes began writing for The New Yorker, first a series of short stories, and from September 1939, a column entitled Letter from London, which she wrote until 1984.
 The collected columns were later published as Letters from England (1940) and London War Notes (1972).

 Panter-Downes visited Ootacamund, in India, and wrote about the town, known to all as Ooty, in her New Yorker columns.
 This material was later published as Ooty Preserved.

-Death
+Personal Life and Death

 Panter-Downes married Aubrey Clare Robinson (1903–1997) in 1927 and the couple moved to Surrey.

 She died in Compton, Surrey, aged 90.